Said Darwazah

-Said Samih Taleb Darwazah (born 1957) is a Jordanian heir and business executive.
-He serves as the chairman and chief executive officer (CEO) of Hikma Pharmaceuticals, the FTSE 100 multinational generic pharmaceutical manufacturer founded by his father.
+Said Samih Taleb Darwazah (born 1957) is a Jordanian heir and businessman.
+He is the chairman and chief executive officer (CEO) of Hikma Pharmaceuticals, a FTSE 100 multinational generic pharmaceutical manufacturer founded by his father.

 Darwazah was born in May 1957, the son of Samih Darwazah, the founder of Hikma Pharmaceuticals, which he joined in 1980.
 He has a bachelor's degree in Industrial Engineering from Purdue University in the US, and an MBA from INSEAD.
 Darwazah was appointed CEO in July 2007, and chairman in May 2014.